Bogaerts reaches 50 doubles, Red Sox beat Blue Jays 7-4

-TORONTO (AP) — Xander Bogaerts became the latest Red Sox slugger to record 50 doubles, Marco Hernandez drove in two runs and Boston beat the Toronto Blue Jays 7-4 Thursday to avoid a three-game sweep.
+Bogaerts hit his 50th double and drove in a run, Marco Hernandez had two RBI and Boston beat the Toronto Blue Jays 7-4 Thursday to avoid a three-game sweep.

-J.D.
+Mookie Betts had three hits and J.D.
 Martinez reached base three times as the Red Sox won for the first time in six games.

+“We’re very proud of him,” Red Sox manager Alex Cora said of Bogaerts.
+“It’s not only the numbers, it’s the consistency of him showing up every day and the routine and being a leader and understanding what he means to the organization.
+In a quote-unquote bad season, he’s been showing up every day.”

+Devers, who got the day off Thursday, needs one more homer to make Boston the first team ever to have two players with 30 homers and 50 doubles.

 One night after their 159-game streak with at least one extra-base hit was snapped in an 8-0, two-hit defeat, the Red Sox racked up four doubles and 12 total hits.